 My husband and I share a bank account.
 Neither one of us has our own money.
 All the money that comes into our house is in a joint bank account.
 You need to be on the same page as your spouse from the beginning.

-After you’ve create a good budget, practice using it.
+After you make a budget, practice using it.
 Put the extra income in your savings account and see if you are comfortable.
 You can make the transition slow and put money away into your savings.
 It’s always a good idea to have an emergency savings account.

-It takes a little bit of trial and error tightening up your budget.
-We decided to cut back on cable and eventually get rid of cable, cut back our grocery budget, and stop going out to eat as much and create a weekly meal plan.
+It takes a little bit of trial and error to tighten up your budget.
+We decided to cut back on cable and eventually get rid of cable, cut back our grocery budget, stop going out to eat as much, and create a weekly meal plan.
 There are some great ways to save money that you may not be aware of.

 Tightening up your budget will make it much easier to live on one income.
 Once you get the hang of it, you may be able to add some things back in.